4castRenewables/ens10/mlproject/README.md

    3. Preprocess the data by executing the script `ens_preprocessing.sh` and subsequently `reanalysis_preprocessing.sh`.
 Both scripts can be found in the folder `ens10/baselines/utils`.
 Ensure that when you run the scripts, your current working directory is the one containing the ENS10 data.
 If it's not, adjust the environment variables `ENS10_FOLDER`, `OUTPUT_FOLDER`, and `ERA5_FOLDER` accordingly.

-8. Set up a project in Mantik to enable the execution of your experiment.
-For a step-by-step guide, refer to the quickstart tutorial available [here](https://mantik-ai.gitlab.io/mantik/ui/quickstart.html)
+8. The results will be logged to an Experiment on the MLflow tracking server on Mantik.
+Set up a project in Mantik and create a new Experiment.
+Note its experiment Id, which will be needed in the submission command.
+For a step-by-step guide, refer to the Quickstart tutorial available [here](https://mantik-ai.gitlab.io/mantik/ui/quickstart.html).

 9. Update the `unicore-config-venv.yaml` file by specifying the `PreRunCommand` with the path to your virtual environment.